What Next for UK House Prices?

 It should come as no surprise that the commentary being mouthed by UK estate agents is couched in reassuring terms about the resilience of UK house prices in 2021.
 After all, why wouldn't it be?
 Estate agents live on the commissions they receive from properties which - let's face it - would sell themselves, without the agency of an odious intermeddling middleman.

-So don't expect any let-up in estate agent hype over the festive period.
+So don't expect any let-up in estate agent hype.
 You will read, and be told, that demand remains very high, and that there is "plenty of fuel left in the tank" for the housing market.
 Interest rates remain at near-record lows, and greater availability of low-deposit mortgages at competitive rates are expected in 2021.

 Estate agents and online property websites will also - naturally - tell you that the number of available properties for sale is at a record low, and that there is therefore scope for further modest price increases in 2021.